-Tiptoe Foot Care was set up in 2005 and so has been treating patients’ feet in and around Barnet and Potters Bar for well over ten years.
+Tiptoe Foot Care was set up in 2005 and so has been treating patients’ feet in and around Barnet and Potters Bar for almost fifteen years.
 Initially working from a variety of locations in Cockfosters, East Barnet and Palmers Green, it has grown to meet demand over the years and found a permanent home in New Southgate in 2012.

 Tiptoe’s owner and head podiatrist, Afni Shah-Hamilton, has developed good links with the local hospital, and works with nearby GPs and other health professionals (e.g. osteopaths and physiotherapists) to ensure patients get the right care for them.
 She also employs other passionate podiatrists who share her vision and values so that Tiptoe Foot Care can help as many patients as possible across North London.
 With daytime, evening and weekend appointments available, they work to resolve the full range of toe, foot and ankle injuries as well as providing routine care and treatment and advice and information to improve foot health in general.

 The current team: